Landau-Zener without a Qubit: Unveiling Multiphoton Interference, Synthetic Floquet Dimensions, and Dissipative Quantum Chaos: Discussion

-As future perspectives, the merging of multiple interference peaks both in the Kerr and Duffing regimes offers several potential applications.
-In the Kerr regime, we show the presence of an ``effective interaction'' between Floquet states, that can be either enabled or suppressed by tuning the modulation parameters.
+Overall, our work significantly advances the current understanding of LZSM and Floquet physics, shedding light on the intricate interplay between interference and nonlinear effects.
+While many studies have demonstrated the applications of LZSM phenomena in two-level systems~\cite{IvakhnenkoPHYSREP23}, we anticipate our work enabling similar benefits for multilevel nonlinear bosonic systems.
+Our findings offer exciting perspectives for controlling and engineering Floquet states and synthetic dimensions~\cite{leePropagation2020, hungQuantum2021}, with potential extensions to systems involving multiple cavities~\cite{gomez-leonFloquetBloch2013, leon-montielObservation2018a, yamajiCorrelated2023, heugelrole2023a} and higher-dimensional synthetic spaces~\cite{ozawaTopological2019, duttsingle2020}.
+Moreoever, our platform is well-suited to investigate the rich interplay between Floquet physics and topology~\cite{rudnerAnomalous2013, maczewskyObservation2017}, with potential extensions to nonlinear topology~\cite{mukherjeeObservation2020, coenNonlinear2024, smirnovaNonlinear2020}.
+The merging of multiple interference peaks, both in the Kerr and Duffing regimes, offers several potential applications.
+In the Kerr regime, we show the presence of an ``effective interaction'' between Floquet states~\cite{clarkInteracting2019}, that can be either enabled or suppressed by tuning the modulation parameters.
 These could be used to, e.g., engineer transition and interaction between states with different decay rates, and provide opportunities to simulate non-Markovian baths~\cite{lemmertrappedion2018}.
 Conversely, in the Duffing regime, this Floquet approach to dissipative chaos has reduced susceptibility to disorder and fabrication mismatches when compared to alternative implementations in extended systems~\cite{underwoodLowdisorder2012, fedorovPhoton2021, jouannyBand2024}.
-This opens possibilities to use this LZSM interference to simulate emergent chaotic features in engineered dissipative and time-dependent configurations, such as ultrastrongly coupled light-matter systems~\cite{friskkockumUltrastrong2019, bonifacioLandauZenerSt2020}, devices in the noisy intermediate-scale quantum (NISQ) era \cite{CohenPRXQ23,DahanNPJ22}, and two-photon driven systems~\cite{BeaulieuARXIV23,Lescanne2020}.
+This opens possibilities to use this LZSM interference to simulate emergent chaotic features in engineered dissipative and time-dependent configurations, such as ultrastrongly coupled light-matter systems~\cite{friskkockumUltrastrong2019, bonifacioLandauZenerSt2020}, devices in the noisy intermediate-scale quantum (NISQ) era \cite{CohenPRXQ23,DahanNPJ22}, and two-photon driven systems~\cite{Lescanne2020, BeaulieuARXIV23, bjorkmanObservation2024}.
 Finally, LZSM protocols have been used as quantum simulators of Kibble-Zurek mechanisms~\cite{BogdanPRL05, higuera-quinteroExperimental2022b}.
 The extension of a similar protocol to multilevel phenomena is still lacking.